Huawei CFO’s lawyer disputes what HSBC knew as U.S. extradition case resumes | Law-Order

 U.S. prosecutors allege Skycom operated as a Huawei affiliate in Iran and that Meng misrepresented this relationship.
 Meng allegedly made statements suggesting Skycom was sold to an arms-length third party, according to the prosecutors, when it was in fact sold to a parent company controlled by Huawei.
 Addario countered that HSBC employee emails show that information about Huawei's control of Skycom was shared freely before and after this relationship was first reported by Reuters. (https://reut.rs/3q0dtIc)

-Addario said that U.S. prosecutors' evidence that HSBC made decisions based on Meng's statements "is very misleading in that it underplays the global relationship manager's knowledge."
-As a result, they demand the extradition case should be overthrown.
+Addario said that U.S. prosecutors’ evidence that HSBC made decisions based on Meng’s statements "is very misleading in that it underplays the global relationship manager’s knowledge.”
+Canadian prosecutor Robert Frater opposed Addario’s call to admit new evidence on Monday afternoon, insisting that an extradition hearing is not a trial.
+He told the judge she's "not here to draw inferences about their (the bank employees) state of knowledge."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)